 Hi!
-My name is Rylee Brooke Kamahele, I am 10 years old, and I am your Miss Hawaii Pre-Teen United States 2018.
+My name is Rylee Brooke Kamahele, I am 14 years old.

 Community service is one of the biggest and most important things in my life.
 My heart is truly in the work that I do.